anipietrzak/selenium-javascript-template/README.md

 ## Instructions

-This is a template repository:
-It means that you can create your own repository from this template with the same files and folder structure.
+This is a template repository: you can use it to create your own repository, copying the files and folder structure from this template.

-To create your own repository find the button "Use this template" above the file list and click it.
-You will be asked to give your repo a name (but you can also use the name of the template, as the new repo will be created in your own Github account).
-You can also chose from the same options as if you were creating a new repository from scratch.
+To create your own repository, find the button "Use this template" above the file list and click it.
+You will be asked to give your repo a name (you can also use the name of the template, as the new repo will be created in your own GitHub account).
+You can also customise your repositories with the same options as if you were creating a new repository from scratch.

-For detailed instructions with screen shots check out the [Github docs](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
+For detailed instructions on creating a template (including screenshots) please check out the GitHub docs.

 After you have created your own repository, you are ready to get started with the next steps below!

+Selenium works with a range of different browsers.
+We have set-up this project to support Chrome and Firefox.

-### Set up Webdriver for Selenium
+### Set up Webdriver for Selenium in Chrome

 To allow your application to control the browser you need to have browser-specific WebDriver binaries installed.
 Go to the [Downloads Page for Chromedriver](https://chromedriver.chromium.org/downloads) and select the appropriate version for your Chrome Installation and Operating System.

-Download the right version of Chromedriver and move it to the `webdriver` folder of this project.
+Download the correct version of Chromedriver and move it to the `webdriver` folder of this project.
 This is where the application code will look for the driver.

-#### Using Firefox instead of Chrome
+#### Set up Webdriver for Selenium in Firefox

 **This won't work on Windows unfortunately**
-Selenium works with a range of different browsers.
-In case you don't have Chrome installed, the project is also set up to support Firefox:

 Go to the [Downloads Page for Geckodriver](https://github.com/mozilla/geckodriver/releases) and select the latest versin for your Operating System.